nora-li-ds/elliptic-aml-analysis/README.md

 Then open `01_exploration.ipynb` and follow the sequence.

 ---

-## 📌 What's Next?
+## 🚧 Project Status

-- Add graph metrics (degree, centrality, community detection)
+- ✅ 01_exploration.ipynb – completed (graph structure, class distribution, LCC visualization)
-- Run GNN experiments for better detection accuracy
+- ✅ 02_preprocessing.ipynb – completed (feature cleaning, deduplication: dropped 46 correlated columns, time-based split)
-- Apply anomaly detection to unknown-class transactions
+- ⏳ 03_modeling.ipynb – in progress
-- Extend to real-world AML case studies
+- 🔜 04_graph_models.ipynb – planned
-- Draft PhD research proposal based on findings
+- 🔜 05_anomaly_detection.ipynb – planned

 ---

-## 📚 License
+## License
 MIT License — Use it, extend it, and fight crime with it.

 > **"Graph theory meets criminal intent — one transaction at a time."**